 If we tag your can twice for improper disposal of recyclables, we will remove your recycling can for a period of one (1) year, after which you may call our Customer Service to request to have it returned.

-The ECUA Bulk Recycling Program is open to all ECUA Residential Sanitation customers who are signed up for the free curbside recycling service.
+The ECUA Bulk Recycling Program is open to all ECUA Residential Sanitation customers in Escambia Co. who are signed up for the free curbside recycling service.
 Please call 850-476-0480 for pickup.
 Items will be picked up the next collection day after calling.

 DO NOT PUT BULK RECYCLE ITEMS IN YOUR RECYCLE CANS.
 PLEASE CALL FOR A PICKUP.